(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, October 19, 2017.)

 In my last post, I discussed Eric Hoffer‘s 1951 classic: The True Believer: Thoughts on the Nature of Mass Movements.
 Naturally, the question arises as to the similarities between Trump supporters in the USA and Hoffer’s true believers.

 There is a lot to be said here, but I’ll just mention a few similarities.
-Certainly, Trump supporters have responded to his diatribes against: Mexicans, women, politicians, loser opposing candidates, and reporters who ask him good questions.
+Certainly, Trump supporters have responded to his diatribes against: Mexicans, women, politicians, opposing candidates, and reporters who ask him good questions.
 His followers share his love of authoritarianism, as well as his view that immigrants, people with darker skins, and women have stolen their jobs.
 (Even though the evidence that immigrants are a boon to the economy is overwhelming.)
-Moreover, his followers have no regard for the truth, science, education, expertise, or knowledge.
+Moreover, his followers have no regard for truth, science, education, expertise, or knowledge.
 And they loathe the present and want to return to the past.
 All of the above are characteristics of Hoffer’s true believers.

 Trump supporters are mostly white, native-born American males who do not have college degrees and are economically in the lower middle class rather than among the poorest.
 In short, they are very much like Hoffer himself (except for the fact that they aren’t erudite like Hoffer.)
 But Hoffer knew that “undesirables” weren’t the enemy: